Ebla: Legacy

-Syrian Civil War
+Syrian civil war

-As a result of the Syrian Civil War, excavations of Ebla stopped in March 2011.
+As a result of the Syrian civil war, excavations of Ebla stopped in March 2011.
 By 2013, it was under control of an opposition armed group called Arrows of the Right, who took advantage of its elevated location to use it as an observation point to watch for incoming government air attacks, as well as attempting to protect the site from looting.
 Many tunnels were dug and a crypt full of human remains was discovered; the remains were scattered and discarded by the robbers, who hoped to find jewelry and other precious artifacts.
 Besides excavations by rebels, nearby villagers also began digging at the site with the aim of finding and looting artifacts; some villagers removed carloads of soil suitable for making ceramic liners for bread-baking ovens from the tunnels.
+As the site was fortified for military purposes, the hill was also disrupted through the relocation of ruins and soils, some which were dumped in large mounds.

-The site was captured by the Syrian Armed Forces on 30 January 2020 during the 5th Northwestern Syria offensive, along with surrounding villages.
+The site was captured by the Syrian Arab Armed Forces on 30 January 2020 during the 5th Northwestern Syria offensive, along with surrounding villages.
+In 2024, archaeologists of the Sapienza University of Rome carried out a short recovery and restoration campaign at Ebla, assessing the civil war damage on the site and restoring some buildings such as the "Sanctuary of the Deified Ancestors".
+As part of the recovery efforts, they shifted through the rubble created by the military activity of previous years; the Italian team also discovered a new basalt royal statue of the 2nd millennium BC.